A faithful remnant,

 Realizing his efforts were misunderstood, he shook his head no. “Oh, but dear, I did this to help you, not for you to know I can take care of myself.
 I wanted to serve you!
 Give you a rest!”

 After returning home late last evening, she had relieved her burdened mind upon Caelius’ listening ear, sharing details of the most difficult moments.
 Moments when there was doubt that Gloria would survive.
 Moments when it appeared that one of the babies had died, but then began gasping for air.
-And she had not the energy to talk more about it, not now anyway.
-But she was endeared by Caelius’ sweet gesture.
+At the time, she had not the energy to talk more about it.
+Now, perhaps would be a good time to talk about Gloria’s husband.

 Lydia pleasantly, humbly accepted.
 “Thank you dear.
 Very well, after breakfast, I will take a nap while you sweep and do the washing.
 Then I’ll bring my sewing to the table while you make the bread.”
 Her face glowed with joy as she pondered how interesting the day should prove to be.

 Lydia sweetly slept while Caelius quietly swept the floor, washed clothes and hung them to dry.
 Then he peeked in to see Lydia still sleeping so he started heating up milk to make a small brick of cheese.
-He was already skilled at making cheese for their household, something he had learned from his dad when he was a boy.
+He was proud of his skill at making cheese for their household, something he had learned from his dad when he was a boy.
 While he waited for the milk mixture to cool and thicken he went out to check on the grapes.

-Lydia awakened, washed her face and hands and changed into a floor length dress cinched it at the waist with an embroidered sash to make it just the right length.
-Walked over to the table, peeked into the bowl of milk mixture, sniffed and realized Caelius had made cheese and that he must have gone outside to tend to the grapes drying in the sun.
+Lydia awakened, washed her face and hands, changed into a floor length dress and cinched it at the waist with an embroidered sash to make it just the right length.
+Walking over to the table, she peeked into the bowl of milk mixture, sniffed and realized Caelius had made cheese and that he must have gone outside to tend to the grapes drying in the sun.
 She retrieved her basket of sewing, her embroidery work, making decorative sashes for dresses and sat down in her chair next to the fireplace.
+She sighed as she realized she had promised three more sashes to a merchant to sell in the agora.

-As she was getting organized to begin embroidering, Caelius came inside smelling like grapes, smiling with delight to see Lydia sitting with her sewing basket.
+As she was getting organized to begin embroidering, Caelius came inside smelling like grapes.
+Lydia smiled with amusement.
 “Are you feeling better?”
+Caelius asked as he wiped off his hands.

 Lydia’s sparkling eyes answered his question.
 “Still a little sleepy, but rested.
 Thank you.”